LeanKit-Labs/whistlepunk/README.md

 var postal = require("postal");
 var logger = require("whistlepunk")(postal, config);

-logger.warn("Watch it, I"m warning you!");
+logger.warn("Watch it, I'm warning you!");
 ```

 ### Log Levels
-The log levels available are specified as integers (as in the above `level` value under each adapter"s configuration).
+The log levels available are specified as integers (as in the above `level` value under each adapter's configuration).
 Specifying a log level includes each level up to the level specified.
 For example, specifying a log level of "3" (info), will include warn (2) and error (1) log messages as well.

 * 0 - off
 * 1 - error